viking-saver/windows-itpro-docs/windows/security/book/hardware-security-silicon-assisted-security.md

 Application code includes a program processing stack that hackers seek to corrupt or disrupt in a type of attack called *stack smashing*.
 When defenses like executable space protection began thwarting such attacks, hackers turned to new methods like return-oriented programming.
 Return-oriented programming, a form of advanced stack smashing, can bypass defenses, hijack the data stack, and ultimately force a device to perform harmful operations.
 To guard against these control-flow hijacking attacks, the Windows kernel creates a separate *shadow stack* for return addresses.
 Windows 11 extends stack protection capabilities to provide both user mode and kernel mode support.

-**Hypervisor-enforced Paging Translation (HVPT)** is an overall security enhancement for the system.
+**Hypervisor-enforced paging translation (HVPT)** is an overall security enhancement for the system.
 HVPT protects linear address translations from being tampered with, to protect sensitive system structures from write-what-where attacks.
 HVPT will be available on x64 machines as of Fall 2024.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**